 These Asian lamb wraps combine crispy leftover roast lamb with hoisin sauce, cucumber and spring onion.
 Ready in just 15 minutes, they are our favourite way to use up leftover lamb roast!

-I find roasting a leg or shoulder of lamb to be the most economical way of eating lamb, but then I am left looking for leftover lamb recipes.
+I find roasting a leg or shoulder of lamb or slow cooked lamb to be the most economical way of eating lamb, but then I am left looking for leftover lamb recipes.
 Not that that’s really a hardship!
 Leftover lamb can be transformed into so many delicious meals!
-From Shepherds Pie to lamb pilaf, and when time is short, these crispy lamb wraps.
+From Shepherds Pie and Greek leftover lamb pasta bake, to lamb pilaf, and when time is short, these crispy lamb wraps.

 Crispy duck is one of my favourite Chinese dishes, and this recipe takes inspiration from it.
 Finely chopped leftover lamb is fried until crispy and golden, then mixed with sticky hoisin sauce and piled on a flatbread with crunchy cucumber and spring onions.

 - Leftover lamb – I often use roast leg of lamb, but leftover roast shoulder would also work.

 - Spring onion – also called scallion or green onion, depending on where you are in the world 🙂

 - Cucumber – I tend to use Lebenese cucumber, but you can also use half an English cucumber.

 - Wraps – any soft flatbread is good!

 - Chop some pieces of lamb slightly smaller than others – this means you will get super crispy pieces of lamb and then some that are soft and tender.